From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude

-Curiously, we know an example in two dimensions where this scenario is qualitatively realized.
-This is the two-dimensional theory of the QCD flux-tube.
-There, the role of the QCD $\rho$ is played by the axion, and the role of the $\sigma$ is played by the dilaton.
-In this model, the analogy is striking because we have a sharp axion and a broad dilaton \cite{Gaikwad:2023hof}.
-In \cite{FluxTube} it was noticed that crossing symmetry enforces a broad resonance in the symmetric channel.
-A similar mechanism might be responsible for the presence of the tetraquark observed in our amplitude.
+It would be interesting to understand the mechanism behind the emergence of the Tetraquark, using, for instance, the Roy equations \cite{Roy:1971tc}.
+Notably, there is a two-dimensional example that qualitatively mirrors this scenario: the two-dimensional theory of the QCD flux tube.
+In this context, the QCD $\rho$ is analogous to the axion, while the $\sigma$ corresponds to the dilaton.
+The analogy is striking, as this model features a sharp axion and a broad dilaton \cite{Gaikwad:2023hof}.
+Furthermore, in \cite{FluxTube}, it was observed that crossing symmetry necessitates a broad resonance in the symmetric channel.
+A similar mechanism might underlie the presence of the Tetraquark identified in our amplitude.

-This zero does not suffer from Bootstrap systematics.
-However, we have not imposed any inelasticity in this region, and inelastic effects might slightly modify the position of this resonance.
-It would be interesting to test this hypothesis and make our prediction stronger.